Plugin Development for Moodle LMS

 • Manual admin work that should be automated

-• Reporting gaps that make Moodle harder to manage
+• Reporting gaps that make the platform harder to manage

 • Awkward enrolment, approval, or content workflows

-• Business rules that do not fit core Moodle behaviour
+• Business rules that do not fit core Moodle LMS behaviour

 • Features that keep getting worked around instead of solved properly